boazbk/tcs/lec_08_uncomputability.md

 In this chapter we will prove the existence of the universal program, and also show its implications for uncomputability.

-## Universality or a self-circular evaluator
+## Universality or a meta-circular evaluator

 We now prove the existence of a universal Turing machine: